programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Each jar will get a [userData](https://threejs.org/docs/?q=userdata#Object3D) property that will point to the information panel that is associated with it, so that when it is selected that panel can be shown.
 Three.js 'userData' properties do not have to be declared, they are default empty objects and you can create more than one.
 At this stage, you will create ```aibomM.userData.planes```, but you could also create additional ones such as ```aibomM.userData.somethingelse``` and ```aibomM.userData.anotherthing```.

-Note that the introduction of the 'piecescale' variable is not strictly necessary, as it is set to the same as the ratio, but it can be changed later to alter the relative size of the jars in relation to the map.
+Note that the introduction of the ```piecescale``` variable is not strictly necessary, as it is set to the same as the ratio, but it can be changed later to alter the relative size of the jars in relation to the map.

 Model loading will be written in 3 different ways.
 All these ways are actually the same, but with different degrees of code condension.